Table of contents

 Q3.
 How is proportion useful in real life?

-It is used in cooking recipes, map scaling, business profit comparisons, and construction measurements.
+It helps in recipe adjustments, map scaling, business comparisons, and construction measurements.

 Q4.
 How is proportion different from ratio?

-A ratio compares two quantities, while proportion compares two ratios.
+A ratio compares two numbers; proportion compares two ratios.

 Q5.
 Is proportion important for exams?